Forty of the Fifth 1999

 During October 1998, a team from US Army CILHI visited the crash site and confirms the aircraft identity and recovered the pilot's remains, his .45 caliber pistol and a .50 caliber machine gun for the PNG

 Museum.
-The Department of Defense officially identified Gaffeny on March 11, 1999.
+The Department of Defense officially identified Gaffney on March 11, 1999.

 Gaffney was officially declared dead on January 18, 1946.
 He earned the Air Medal and the Purple Heart, posthumously and was promoted to the rank of 1st Lieutenant posthumously.
 He is memorialized at Manila American Cemetery on the tablets of the missing.
 He also has a memorial marker on his parents grave at Resurrection Cemetery in Montebello, CA at plot: D, tier 10, grave 113.

 After his remains were recovered and identified, Gaffney had two memorial services.
 On June 5, 1999 a memorial service was held in his hometown of Madison, WI.
 On June 9, 1999 Gaffney was buried at Arlington